typedb/typedb-docs/09-schema/01-concepts.md

 The ability to subtype relations not only helps mirror the reality of the dataset as perceived in the real world but also enables automated reasoning using type hierarchies.

 #### Define an abstract relation
 There may be scenarios where a parent relation is only defined for other relations to inherit, and under no circumstance, do we expect to have any instances of this parent.
 To model this logic in the schema, we use the `abstract` keyword.
-Let's say in the example above, we would like to define the `location-of-everything` relation type to be abstract.
-By doing so, we are indicating that no data instances of the `location-of-everything` relation are allowed to be created, leaving us with instances of `location-of-birth` and `location-of-residence` only.
+Let's say in the example above, we would like to define the `localisation` relation type to be abstract.
+By doing so, we are indicating that no data instances of the `request` relation are allowed to be created, leaving us with instances of `friend-request` and `membership-request` only.

 <div class="tabs dark">